-A corporation duly organized and existing under the laws of Japan with business address at 2-3 Marunouchi 3-Chome, Chiyoda-Ku, Tokyo, Japan.
+1 A corporation duly organized and existing under the laws of Japan with business address at 2-3 Marunouchi 3-Chome, Chiyoda-Ku, Tokyo, Japan.

-With address at Kambal Road, Guitnang Bayan II, San Mateo, Rizal.
+2 With address at Kambal Road, Guitnang Bayan II, San Mateo, Rizal.

-The Nice Classification of Goods and Services is for registering trademarks and service marks based on multilateral treaty administered by the WIPO, called the Nice Agreement Concerning the International Classification of Goods and Services for Registration of Marks concluded in 1957.
+3 The Nice Classification of Goods and Services is for registering trademarks and service marks based on multilateral treaty administered by the WIPO, called the Nice Agreement Concerning the International Classification of Goods and Services for Registration of Marks concluded in 1957.

-November 8, 1982.
+trademark application thereto on November 8, 1982.
 A copy of the Trademark Application is attached herewith as Exhibit '3' and made an integral part hereof.